KrisValchev/KrisValchev/README.md

 ### Hi there 👋
-- 🌱 I’m currently learning C# in SoftUni!
+- 🌱 I’m currently learning C# at SoftUni!
 <!--
 **KrisValchev/KrisValchev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.